What can be done when someone in your strata property breaks by-laws ?

 1. Have an honest conversation

-If someone is breaking by-laws in your strata, start by having a friendly, honest conversation.
+If someone is breaking by-laws in your strata property, start by having a friendly, honest conversation.
 You’d be surprised at how much open communication helps in most cases.
 Whether your neighbour is violating parking rules, being noisy, leaving their pets unsupervised or hosting unruly guests, you can always let them know how their actions are affecting you and other owners.
 It’s possible they’re simply unaware of the consequences of their actions, or that they are in breach of by-laws.
-Make sure your strata committee or strata manager, provides owners, tenants and residents a copy of the by-laws or building rules.
+Make sure your strata committee or strata manager, provides owners, tenants and residents with a copy of the by-laws or building rules.

 2. Ask your strata committee or manager to assist

 If direct communication isn’t doing the trick, you can always request the strata committee or your strata manager to help resolve the matter.
 Having an unbiased party negotiate matters can help sort issues in a more formal manner, and they may already have a protocol in place to deal with any conflict situations that may arise.
 Your strata committee can also explain the nuances of community living, and make them aware of the implications of breaching by-laws or building rules.